tormozit/PlaylistForVolvo/Readme.txt

 SourceCode - https://github.com/tormozit/PlaylistForVolvo

 Command line tool for Windows platform to generate playlists (m3u) for every folder on USB drive.
 Useful for Volvo cars.
-Playlists are generated for first 2 levels of folder structure and they get names
+Playlists are generated for first 2 levels of folder structure and they get names:
 1. first level - _<folder name>
 2. second level - <first 3 letters of root folder name>.<folder name>